-Today, the city’s Jewish Religious Community has about 700 members.
-It maintains three synagogues: the Nożyk Orthodox Synagogue, the Ec Chaim Reform Synagogue and the Synagogue of Chachmei Lublin Yeshiva.
-It also retains three rabbis, including Michael Schudrich, the Chief Rabbi of Poland since 2004, Stas Wojciechowicz (since 2010) and Małgorzata Kordowicz (since 2016).
+Today, the Jewish Community of Warsaw has about 700 members.
+It maintains three synagogues: the Nożyk Orthodox Synagogue, the Ec Chaim Reform Synagogue in Warsaw and the Chachmei Yeshiva Synagogue in Lublin.
+It hires four rabbis, including Michael Schudrich, the Chief Rabbi of Poland since 2004, Stas Wojciechowicz (since 2010) and Małgorzata Kordowicz (since 2016) and Oriel Zaretsky (since 2017).

-The community operates a mikveh, a chevra kadisha, a cheder and a Shabbat school, it also runs a kosher store, a kosher kitchen and canteen, Drejdel, a day care centre and the Senior Club.
+The community has an operating mikveh, a Chevra Kadisha, a cheder and a Shabbat school, a kosher store, a kosher kitchen and canteen, a Jewish day-care center”Drejdel” and a Club for Seniors.

-Elected in 2018, the current Community Board is chaired by Lesław Piszewski with as its Vice-Chairman Anna Chipczyńska and Paweł Passini, Anna Bakuła, the Treasurer, and Board Members including Anna Dodziuk, Grażyna Majer, Elżbieta Magenheim.
+Elected in June 2018, the current Community’s Board is chaired by Lesław Piszewski with Anna Chipczyńska and Paweł Passini as Vice-Chairmen, Anna Bakuła as Treasurer and the remaining Board Members including: Anna Dodziuk, Elżbieta Magenheim and Grażyna Majer.

-The Jewish Religious Community of Warsaw was reactivated under provisions of the Act of 20 February 1997 on Relations Between the State and Jewish Religious Communities in the Republic of Poland (effective as of 11 May 1997).
+The Jewish Community of Warsaw was reactivated under provisions of the Act of 20 February, 1997 on Relations Between the State and Jewish Religious Communities in the Republic of Poland (effective as of 11 May, 1997).
 In 2006 the Jewish community in Poland adopted its internal law.
-Both the documents constitute the legal basis on which the Jewish communities function in the present day Poland.
-These community structures are the moral and legal heir of the pre-war Jewish communities.
+Both documents constitute the legal basis on which the Jewish communities function in the modern-day Poland.
+These community structures constitute the moral and legal legacy of the pre-war Jewish communities.

 In 1914, Warsaw’s Jewish population reached 337,000 (or 38.1% of its inhabitants), and formed Europe’s largest local community of the inter-war period.
 In the twenty-year period between the world wars, the Jewish communities throughout Poland reported to the Ministry of Religious Denominations and Public Enlightenment.
 They were the organisers of religious life: they funded the rabbinate, the synagogues and prayer houses, the mikvehs and cemeteries; they supervised the ritual slaughter, education and welfare institutions.
 The democratically elected 50-member Council of the Warsaw Jewish Community of the time appointed from among its members the Board composed of 15 members.